Campus and Facilities

 Geology Museum

-The WCU Geology Museum in the Schmucker Science Center displays specimens from collections of historic and scientific importance.
+The WCU Geology Museum in The Science Complex displays specimens from collections of historic and scientific importance.
 The museum is unique in the U.S. because University students who are majors in the Department of Earth and Space Sciences have created each exhibit.
 These exhibits use minerals, rocks, and fossils from around the world drawn from notable 19th and 20th century collectors who lived in Chester County, including William Yocom, Willard Brinton, Hugh McKinstry, and Ruth Bass.
 Each exhibit highlights an interesting topic about minerals and rocks.
 Students can explore electricity and magnetism in minerals using an interactive display; discover how Chester County rocks have been mined and used for hundreds of years; find the beauty of fluorescent minerals under ultraviolet light, from the extensive collection of John Stolar, Sr.; and explore ancient life through the marine creatures preserved along waterways.
 The museum is free and open to the public Monday through Thursday from 10 a.m. to 2 p.m. during the fall and spring semesters, and is open by appointment during summer and winter sessions.
 Please contact the Department of Earth and Space Sciences at 610-436-2727 for more information or to make an appointment.

 WCU Observatory